t-d-k/LibreCrypt/docs/advanced_topics.md

 ### Keyfiles
 </A>

-A "keyfile" is a small file (about 512 bytes) which can optionally be created for a DoxBox, and contains the information required to open it.
+A "keyfile" is a small file (about 512 bytes) which can optionally be created for a LibreCrypt, and contains the information required to open it.
 Keyfiles are encrypted with a password, which must be given in order to use the keyfile.

-<P class="tip"> More than one keyfile can be created for the same Box. </P>
+<P class="tip"> More than one keyfile can be created for the same container. </P>

-Keyfiles are useful as they allow critical information which is required in order to open a Box to be stored separately to the Box which they relate to; on a floppy disk, or USB drive, for example - which would be too small to store the entire DoxBox on.
-In this way, your DoxBox may be stored on your computer, but the information required to access it can be stored in a physically more secure location (e.g. in a locked safe)
+Keyfiles are useful as they allow critical information which is required in order to open a Container to be stored separately to the container which they relate to; on a floppy disk, or USB drive, for example - which would be too small to store the entire LibreCrypt on.
+In this way, your container may be stored on your computer, but the information required to access it can be stored in a physically more secure location (e.g. in a locked safe)

 Keyfiles may be used for password recovery, or to reset forgotten passwords.
-When confidential information is held within a DoxBox, a keyfile can be created for it and stored in a safe location.
-Should the employee which normally uses the DoxBox be unavailable, or cannot remember the DoxBox's password, it can still be opened using a keyfile that has was previously created for it (together with that keyfile's password) - even if the _DoxBox's password_ has been subsequently changed.
+When confidential information is held within a container, a keyfile can be created for it and stored in a safe location.
+Should the employee which normally uses the container be unavailable, or cannot remember the container's password, it can still be opened using a keyfile that has was previously created for it (together with that keyfile's password) - even if the _container's password_ has been subsequently changed.

-Keyfiles may also be used to provide multiple users with access to mount and use the same Box; each using a password of their own choosing.
+Keyfiles may also be used to provide multiple users with access to mount and use the same container; each using a password of their own choosing.

-Note: Keyfiles are _specific_ to the Box they are created for!
-Although a keyfile for one Box may be able to successfully _mount_ another Box, the virtual drive shown will appear to be unformatted - the files within the Box will remain securely encrypted and unreadable.
+Note: Keyfiles are _specific_ to the container they are created for!
+Although a keyfile for one container may be able to successfully _mount_ another container, the virtual drive shown will appear to be unformatted - the files within the container will remain securely encrypted and unreadable.

 <A NAME="level_4_heading_1">
 #### Creating a new keyfile